fortran-lang/vscode-fortran-support/CONTRIBUTING.md

 ### Developing & Debugging 🐞️

-You can now start writing code the `watcher` task will check for compilation errors.
+You can now start writing code, the `watcher` task, if not running, will automatically start when debugging.
 You can actively debug the extension by pressing <kbd>F5</kbd> with `Launch Extension` selected.

 👉 **Tip!** You don't need to stop and restart the development version of VS Code after each change.
 You can just execute `Reload Window` from the command palette in the